abiy006/React-Redux/NewCRUD2.md

 } from './$varX/pages/$varDetail';
 import $varEditPage from './$varX/pages/$varEdit';
 // THIS IS THE END OF $varX IMPORT CODES
-" | Set-Content -Path ./AppTest.js
+" | Set-Content -Path "frontend\src\App.js"

-(Get-Content -path ./AppTest.js -Raw) -replace "THIS IS THE END OF C-CRUD PATH","THIS IS THE END OF C-CRUD PATH EDITED `n`n// THIS IS THE BEGINING OF D-CRUD PATH
+(Get-Content -path "frontend\src\App.js" -Raw) -replace "THIS IS THE END OF $var4 PATH","THIS IS THE END OF $var4 PATH`n`n// THIS IS THE BEGINING OF $var5 PATH
       {
         path: 'd-crud',
         element: <$varLayout />,